 Board of Directors

-Author and documentary maker, Patrick has been a passionate advocate of the story of Kokoda since he first visited the village in 1983 and first walked the Track in 1992.
+Author and documentary maker, Patrick has been a passionate advocate of the story of Kokoda since he first visited in 1983 and first walked the Track in 1992.
 He wrote the best-selling book The Spirit of Kokoda ...
 Then & Now in 2002.
 It was an exploration of the Kokoda spirit.
 He has since written the best sellers: The Spirit of The Digger; Back From The Dead; The Essence of Kokoda; The Spirit of Gallipoli; the It’s Never Too Late series of motivational books; Cosgrove, Portrait of a Leader; Heart of Champion; Fromelles; Our Darkest Day; Kokoda Spirit; The Coast Watchers and True Blue.
-He created the format for the top-rating TV reality series, In Their Footsteps, broadcast on the Nine Network in 2011 and, most recently, he created the Kokoda App - available in iOS and Android - to bring the story to the digital generation.
-Patrick has been chairman of the Foundation since July 2006.
+He created the format for the top-rating TV reality series, In Their Footsteps, broadcast on the Nine Network in 2011 and, most recently, he created the Kokoda App to bring the story to the digital generation.
+Patrick has been chairman since July 2006.

-Genevieve is the executive director of the Kokoda Track Foundation.
-She is one of the founding directors of the Foundation and has been the Executive Director since January 2009.
+Genevieve is one of the founding directors of KTF and has been the Executive Director since January 2009.
 Genevieve holds a doctorate in cross-cultural and educational psychology from the University of Western Sydney and is an expert in education in Papua New Guinea.
 She also has a Bachelor Degree in Psychology (Honours).
 Genevieve is an Adjunct Research Fellow with the University of Western Sydney as well as a Registered Psychologist.
 She has published extensively and presented at national and international conferences about her experience in PNG.
 Genevieve has walked the Kokoda Track 18 times and spends at least 2 months of every year in the remote communities implementing and monitoring our aid programs.
 Genevieve was a finalist in the 2012 Young Australian of the Year Awards and the 2012 Telstra Business Women's Awards.
 She also won the 2012 Silver Stevie Award for Young Female Entrepreneur of the Year.

 Yahoo Serious is a Kokoda Track Foundation founding director.
 Yahoo has trekked the Track many times and is a friend of the villagers and many Aussie veterans of the New Guinea campaign.
 Yahoo Serious was the first Australian to write, direct, produce and star in a major motion picture and earned an international reputation as one of Australia’s most original and successful independent filmmakers.
 In 1989 he was the cover of Time magazine.
 Yahoo studied at the National Art School, was awarded an Honorary Doctorate at Newcastle University and the Celebrated Filmmaker Award from Harvard University for his acclaimed worldwide hit Young Einstein.
 He produced successful music albums, created award-winning documentaries and wrote, directed, produced and starred in the movies Young Einstein, Reckless Kelly and Mr Accident.
 Yahoo designed the all-Australian flag and is a passionate advocate for the Australian Republic.
 He is producing an epic World War Two movie featuring the Kokoda Diggers and Fuzzy Wuzzy Angels.